 I think there are so many talented creative people out there, but only 1% are getting work.
 If it’s such a struggle, why can’t we create our own platform where we can be working in a place where we are aligned, can learn how to collaborate, be encouraged, be championed and strengthen our relationship around how we see ourselves, instead of getting caught up in, ‘My agent doesn’t get me any work’, or ‘I can’t get an agent’, ‘Blah blah casting person won’t see me’.
 This way there’s no time to be thinking of all those things because you’re doing it, and if you do get the audition or gig, there’s no ‘what if this runs out’, because you’re constantly doing it, you’re constantly being creative.
 Doing is brave and it builds confidence.

-You moved into the Convent’s recently-renovated Sacred Heart building a few months ago.
+You moved into the Convent’s recently-renovated Sacred Heart building.
 Why was Sacred Heart the right space for you, and how is this space and being at the Convent impacting your work?

 The theatre to me is SACRED.
 It is a communal place one enters with an open HEART to open one’s HEART.
 An omen…

 Together we share values that support and activate growth.
 Being at the Convent speaks to our spiritual practice which secures our continued learning.